Routine to ritual- how to create a lasting practice that helps you to shine

 - enable you to feel supported, to focus on letting go.

-Props can be cushions, bolsters, blocks, small tables or stools, walls, blankets etc.
+Props can be cushions, bolsters, blocks, small tables or stools, beds, walls, blankets etc.

 There are times when my yoga mat is a towel on the floor, but a few years ago I invested in a cork mat which feels cool and soft and is easy to clean as well as being eco- friendly.
 I also have a woven mat from a women's collective in Fiji - it feels natural and lovely to practice with.
 Mats have the advantage of being non slip too.